Harika-SVL/Docker/notes.md

-* _**note:**_ i will be using -d for some time and we will discuss importance of this in next session
+* _**NOTE :**_ I will be using `-d` for some time and we will discuss importance of this in next session
-* every container gets an id and a name. name can be passed while creating container, if not docker will give random name
+* every container gets an id and a name.
+Name can be passed while creating container, if not docker will give random name